-- 4. Exclusion of Evidence to Limit Scope of Hearing.
-Rulings on the admission and exclusion of evidence are a part of an arbitrator's function.
-An arbitrator may appropriately limit the scope of a hearing to only those matters that are within the scope of the hearing.
-Similarly, evidence that is unduly repetitious or cumulative should be excluded from the record. - 5.
-Privileges.
+4. Exclusion of Evidence to Limit Scope of Hearing.
+Rulings on the admission and exclusion of evidence are a part of a hearing officer's function.
+A hearing officer may appropriately limit the scope of a hearing to only those matters that are within the scope of the hearing.
+Similarly, evidence that is unduly repetitious or cumulative should be excluded from the record.

+5. Privileges.
 A claim of privilege may be asserted if information is sought about the substance of confidential communications.
-Evidentiary rules that protect privileged communications are effective in an administrative proceeding to the same extent as in a judicial proceeding. - 6.
-Self-Incriminating Testimony.
+Evidentiary rules that protect privileged communications are effective in an administrative proceeding to the same extent as in a judicial proceeding.

+6. Self-Incriminating Testimony.
 The Fifth Amendment right against self-incrimination is applicable to administrative proceedings.
-Failure to assert the Fifth Amendment's protection, however, may constitute a waiver. - 7.
-Official Notice.
-An arbitrator has the authority to take official notice of a generally accepted technical or scientific matter within the agency's special field, or of a fact that is judicially recognized in the courts of the state.
+Failure to assert the Fifth Amendment's protection, however, may constitute a waiver.

+7. Official Notice.
+A hearing officer has the authority to take official notice of a generally accepted technical or scientific matter within the agency's special field, or of a fact that is judicially recognized in the courts of the state.

-The arbitrator should attempt to provide written notice before the hearing or oral notice during the hearing of the facts to be officially noticed.
+The hearing officer should attempt to provide written notice before the hearing or oral notice during the hearing of the facts to be officially noticed.
 Otherwise, written notification, allowing each party sufficient time to object, may be accomplished after the hearing and before the closing of the record.

 8. Ruling on Objections.
 Generally, if an objection to evidence is not made at the time of the hearing, it is considered waived.
-The arbitrator can require the proponent of the evidence to "lay a foundation" for the admissibility of the evidence by, for example, asking preliminary questions.
+The hearing officer can require the proponent of the evidence to "lay a foundation" for the admissibility of the evidence by, for example, asking preliminary questions.